 Duty to remove abandoned vehicles

-Councils must remove abandoned vehicles from both:
+Councils and national park authorities (authorities) must remove abandoned vehicles from:

-- land in the open air
+- land in the open air (including private land)

 - roads (including private roads)